On Uncertainty Quantification in Particle Accelerators Modelling: APPLICATION OF THE UQ FRAMEWORK to a MODEL PROBLEM

 \subsection{Sensitivity Analysis}

-$S_{k}$ in \eqref{eq:1sobol} can be interpreted as the fraction of the variance in model $\mathcal{M}$ that can be attributed to the i-th input parameter only. $S_{k}^{T}$ in \eqref{eq:totsobol} measures the fractional contribution to the total variance due to the i-th parameter and its interactions with all other model parameters.
-In the sequel an analysis based of $S_{k}^{T}$ is shown for the model problem.
+$S_{k}$ in \eqref{appeq:1sobol} can be interpreted as the fraction of the variance in model $\mathcal{M}$ that can be attributed to the i-th input parameter only. $S_{k}^{T}$ in \eqref{appeq:totsobol} measures the fractional contribution to the total variance due to the i-th parameter and its interactions with all other model parameters.
+In the sequel an analysis based on $S_{k}^{T}$ is shown for the model problem.

-\figref{fig:sensex1} showing, for a subset of the controllable parameter $I$, sensitivities of the QoI's with respect to the model parameters.
-The ploynomial order is $P=4$, the similar correlations for other orders are not shown.
+\figref{fig:sensex1} shows, for a subset of the controllable parameter $I$, sensitivities of the QoI's with respect to the model parameters.
+The polynomial order is $p=4$, the similar correlations for other orders are not shown.

-Correlations, for example the insensitivity of the energy, and $x$, $p_x$ or the significant energy phase correlation, are consistent with what is anticipated.\ A very mild dependency on $x, p_x$ is observed and expected.
-There is a phase correlation appearing in the case of $I=5$ mA, which seems to be suppressed at other intensities, and the initial correlation of the distribution seams to become insignificant.
-A closer inspection of the phase space, beyond the scope of that paper, hints that the halo at this intensity has a minimum.
+Correlations, for example the insensitivity of the energy, and $x$, $p_x$ or the significant energy phase correlation, are consistent with what is anticipated.\ A very mild dependence on $x, p_x$ is observed and expected.
+There is a phase correlation appearing in the case of $I=5$ mA, which seems to be suppressed at other intensities, and the initial correlation of the distribution seems to become insignificant.
+A closer inspection of the phase space, beyond the scope of this article, hints that the halo at this intensity has a minimum.
 This could explain the observed behaviour and is subject to a deeper investigation.

-These are very interesting findings that can guide new designs but also improve existing accelerators, and shows quintessential the merit and power of such a sensitivity analysis.
+These are very interesting findings that can guide new designs but also improve existing accelerators, and shows the quintessential merit and power of such a sensitivity analysis.